Agua Caliente Band of Cahuilla Indians: Reservation

 The Agua Caliente Indian Reservation was founded on May 15, 1876 through Executive Order signed by President Ulysses S. Grant covering 31610 acre.
 In 1877 and 1907 the Reservation was extended, to cover 32,000 acre of land.
-The reservation with organized in a checkerboard pattern with tribal lands interspersed with non-tribal lands.
+The reservation was organized in a checkerboard pattern with tribal lands interspersed with non-tribal lands.

 The executive orders of Ulysses S. Grant and Rutherford B. Hayes created the Tribe's Reservation on the even-numbered sections.
 The government allotted most of the Tribe's Reservation lands to tribal members.
 Many of the allottees sold or leased their lands to non-Indians, who now operate hotels, restaurants, golf courses, and other business establishments, or maintain residences on the allotted lands.

 Since 6700 acre of the reservation are in Palm Springs, California, the tribe is the city's largest collective landowner.
 The tribe owns Indian Canyons, located southwest of Palm Springs.
 The canyons are listed on the National Register of Historic Places.
 They also own land in the Santa Rosa and San Jacinto Mountains National Monument.

 Government

 The tribe's headquarters is located in Palm Springs, California.
 They ratified their constitution and bylaws in 1957, gaining federal recognition.
 For many years, the band was led by Chairman Richard M. Milanovich until his death on March 11, 2012.
-Their current tribal council is as follows:
+Their current Tribal Council is as follows: